University of Minnesota Law School: Experiential learning

-The law school's 11th dean is Professor Garry W. Jenkins, formerly associate dean for academic affairs at The Ohio State University Moritz College of Law and chief operating officer and general counsel of the Goldman Sachs Foundation.
+Prominent faculty

+The school was ranked 15th among U.S. law schools, tied with the University of Michigan Law School, for the number of times its tenured faculty's published scholarship was cited in legal journals during the period 2010 through 2014.
+In addition, several of the school's recent past deans have gone on to college or university presidencies, including the eighth Dean Tom Sullivan, who went on the serve as president of the University of Vermont (2012-19), the tenth Dean David Wippman, who went on to serve as president of Hamilton College (2016-2024), and the eleventh Dean Garry Jenkins, who went on to serve as president of Bates College (2023-present).

 Law Library

 The Law Library, with over 1 million volumes, is the 7th largest of its kind in the United States.
-It is open to law students 24 hours a day throughout the year.
-Of particular note is the Riesenfeld Rare Books Research Center, which houses one of the top three collections of rare legal texts in the nation.
+The Riesenfeld Rare Books Research Center houses one of the top three collections of rare legal texts in the nation.
 For its millionth volume, the law school acquired the papers of Clarence Darrow.

 Study abroad programs

 The law school offers a number of study abroad opportunities and, in 2006 opened a summer study program for J.D. students in Beijing.
 The program was originally conducted with the China University of Political Science and Law, and after two years it was changed to Renmin University (People's University) in Beijing.

 The school also features semester exchange programs with ESADE Faculty of Law in Barcelona, Spain; University of Uppsala, Uppsala, Sweden; Université Jean Moulin (Lyon III) in Lyon, France, Humboldt University in Berlin, Germany; University College Dublin in Dublin, Ireland, Tilburg University Faculty of Law in Tilburg, Netherlands, Bocconi University in Milan, Italy; and Bucerius Law School in Hamburg, Germany.
 In Fall 2006, the law school announced a new exchange partnership with the Universidad de Montevideo in Montevideo, Uruguay.